The OEM is a tough race, probably the toughest marathon in the world.

 Off-road running experience is essential because of the nature of the terrain, which becomes rougher the further up the valley we travel.

 As applicants come from all over the world, it would be too long a list if we recommend particular races.
-As a guide, if you have completed any of the Category A Long races in the FRA calendar, mountain marathons, Sky Races, Kepler, UTMR, you'll fly on the OEM.
+As a guide, if you have completed any of the Category A Long races in the FRA calendar, mountain marathons, Sky Races, Kepler, UTMR, you'll love the OEM.

 If you have experience of mountaineering, trekking or running at altitude, this is an obvious advantage as you'll have a good understanding of the effect another 100m makes.
 The odd thing is that you may have coped well, or poorly, at alitude in the past, but that's not a predictor of how you'll be in the future.
 This is why we put so much emphasis on taking time to trek up to the start very gradually, so the body acclimatises naturally.

 There is inevitably the thought that physical fitness will somehow reduce the effects of altitude.
-In reality it is usually the exact opposite and people who are fitter suffer the most; perhaps because they try to push too soon and don't give their bodies the time necessary to adapt.
+In reality it is usually the exact opposite.

-We want everyone who is accepted on the marathon to feel confident in their ability to stay healthy and enjoy the process of getting to the start of the race, which is why we don't offer runners the option of joinging the race just before the start - with the exception of the local Nepali runners and anyone called Killian.
+We want everyone who is accepted on the marathon to feel confident in their ability to stay healthy and enjoy the process of getting to the start of the race, which is why we don't offer runners the option of joinging the race just before the start - with the exception of the local runners and invited elite athletes.

 How fit do I need to be?

-Even though the race is mostly downhill, there are sections of steep up and down, so it’s important to be able to flow downhill in a smooth and controlled manner.
+Even though the race is mostly downhill on good trails, there are sections of steep up and down, so it’s important to be able to flow downhill in a smooth and controlled manner.

 Understanding how to pace yourself and manage your body in unfamiliar conditions is as important as having the stamina to trek, whilst carrying a light sack, at a moderate pace for 15 days in a row.